Muhammad Ali: Declining health

 Ali's Parkinson's syndrome led to a gradual decline in his health, though he was still active into the early 2000s, promoting his own biopic, Ali, in 2001.
 That year he also contributed an on-camera segment to the America: A Tribute to Heroes benefit concert.

 In 1998, Ali began working with actor Michael J. Fox, who has Parkinson's disease, to raise awareness and fund research for a cure.
 They made a joint appearance before Congress to push the case in 2002.
 In 2000, Ali worked with the Michael J. Fox Foundation for Parkinson's Research to raise awareness and encourage donations for research.

-In February 2013, Ali's brother Rahman Ali said Muhammad could no longer speak and could be dead within days.
+In February 2013, Ali's brother Rahaman Ali said Muhammad could no longer speak and could be dead within days.
 Ali's daughter May May Ali responded to the rumors, stating that she had talked to him on the phone the morning of February 3 and he was fine.
 On December 20, 2014, Ali was hospitalized for a mild case of pneumonia.
 Ali was once again hospitalized on January 15, 2015, for a urinary tract infection after being found unresponsive at a guest house in Scottsdale, Arizona.
 He was released the next day.